 |Plum||85.1 lb to 130 lb||120 mg/ml||120 + 240||0.05 ml/lb|

-There are a good number of natural remedies for mites and lice on pet mouse, which tend to be safer than medicinal and chemical treatments.
+There are a good number of natural remedies for mites and lice on pet mice, which tend to be safer than medicinal and chemical treatments.
 They are useful for sensitive, elderly, and sick rats.
-The con is that it takes longer time to work and its treatment regimen might be hard to stock to.
+The con is that it takes a longer time to work and its treatment regimen might be hard to stick to.

 Firstly, you can coat the animal in oil to suffocate the living lice and mites.
 Try using vegetable oil or other oils safe for rats.

 Many use olive oil for rat mites and it works!
 After use, wait 5 minutes then gently wash the rat with non-concentrated Dawn dish detergent twice.
 This will get rid of excess oil, dirt, dead bugs, and parasite droppings.